ShushannaKarapetyan/authentication-api/README.md

 # user-authentication-api
-This is a simple User Authentication API that allows users to register, login, and access their profiles.
+This is a simple user authentication API written in Node.js.
+The API allows users to register, login, and access their profiles.

 ### How to setup
 - --